shawn-ng/Be-Panic-App-Front-End/README.md

 - building up an app from the ground up
 - linking the front and back end
 - don't mix technologies before understanding how they fit together
+  - we tried to use Redux before fully understanding how to implement it and ended up not being able to use in the final project

 ## Would we recommend trying this?

+Yes, it was a fun project in which collaborated well, pair-programmed, and used git to executed on a vision and achieved a result we're proud of.

 ## Developing the idea

-- idea for an e-commerce shop
+- we started with the idea for an e-commerce shop
-- brainstorm types of products
+- brainstormed types of products we would like to sell
-- decided on panic buying shop
+- decided on panic buying shop (date at time of start of project 2nd October 2021, UK fuel shortages, etc)
-- wire-frame design to get idea of all desired features
+- We wire-framed the design to get idea of all desired features in Figma
-- set up kanban for initial steps to get the process of the ground and sharing tasks
+- set up a kanban for initial steps in Trello to get the process of the ground and sharing and assign tasks
-- kanban as source for links to resources used for the project: step by step files, links to repos (front + back end repos), wire-frame project, postman api collection.
+- We used the kanban as source for links to resources used for the project: step by step files, links to repos (front + back end repos), wire-frame project, postman api collection.

 ## Feature list

 Home:

-- products listed with stock count and running out if < 10 in count
+- We created a function for products listed with stock count and running out if < 10 in count
-- register / login
-- search bar for products - have search bar appear on all pages
+- Search bar for products and have search bar appear on all pages
 - register page
 - login page: users can only checkout if logged in
-- store address details in db, but NOT PAYMENT DETAILS.
+- we had the idea of storing addresses details in db, but NOT PAYMENT DETAILS.
 In real world would be payment API.

 Product page: